Pala Empire: Shaivism

 The Palas continued to patronise Shaivism, and epigraphic evidence suggests that Mahipala I and Nayapala were initiated as Shaivites by their royal preceptors.
 Vigrahapala III's Amagachi inscription describes him as "devoted to Śiva worship", and this tradition continued under his successor Ramapala.
 Poet Sandhyakar Nandi describes Ramapala's son Madanapala as a devotee of Shiva.

 The Palas supported the Saiva ascetics, typically the ones associated with the Golagi-Math.
 Besides the images of the Buddhist deities, the images of Vishnu, Siva and Sarasvati were also constructed during the Pala dynasty rule.

 Devapala built a temple dedicated to Shiva's consort, and Mahipala patronised a Shaivite monastery.
 A 1026 CE inscription recording renovations of Buddhist structures at Sarnath by Pala princes states that Mahipala I had them built "hundreds" of temples of Shiva, Chitraghanta, and other deities in Varanasi.

 Narayanapala's Bhagalpur inscription suggests that he built several Shiva temples, and records his grant of a village to Pashupatas.
 Narayanapala also attended a sacrifice by his Brahmin minister.
 Nayapala's Siyan inscription suggests that he built several temples dedicated to Shiva and his various aspects (such as Bhairava), plus temples dedicated to the Nine Durgas, the Mother Goddess, Vishnu, and Lakshmi.
-Despite this, it is unlikely that Nayapala had rejected Buddhist teachings, since Taranatha states that he had a Buddhist preceptor.
+Despite this, it is unlikely that Nayapala had fully rejected Buddhist teachings, since 17-th century Tibetan writer Taranatha states that he had a Buddhist preceptor.

 Madanapala's queen Chitramatika, gifted land to a brahmana named Vateshvara-svami Sharma as his remuneration for reciting the Mahabharata.